 C.1.3.
-The consequences of not following the Communications Hub wait timings for the South and Central region are:
+The consequences of not following the Communications Hub wait timings for the 2G/3G Central and South Regions and 4G Central/South Region are:

 the Communications Hub will observe a power surge which could potentially damage circuitry and the Communications Hub;

-due to the power surge the Communications Hub detect PIN 12 (of ICHIS interface) as HIGH and reboots in to the Test bench mode which will result in the wrong Birth Event date; and
+due to the power surge the Communications Hub detect PIN 12 (of ICHIS interface) as HIGH and reboots into the Test bench mode which will result in the wrong Birth Event date; and

 the wrong Birth Event will trigger an Incident, Billing and reporting issues.